AschPlatform/asch-docs-site/source/en/help/index.md

 08/09/2016 Asch version 0.9.4 released, while the product tends to be stable.
 08/09/2016 The system was upgraded to version 0.9.5 and optimized.
 In the testnet that combined by 49 nodes, the peak bandwidth was around 600kbps.
 08/11/2016 Consensus Algorithm was upgraded to AC1.0.
 08/16/2016 Asch Mainnet was launched officially.
-ICO released the token.
 09/01/2016 The source code of Asch product officially was published.
 The source code document: https://github.com/sqfasd/.
 09/08/2016 Asch version 1.0.1 released.
 The Light Purse went live officially.
 In addition, unconfirmed transactions were fixed.
 09/15/2016 Asch version 1.1.0 released.